dj346/browser-relief/README.md

 # BrowserRelief
 An extension gives your Chrome relief.
 It helps you record the URLs of tabs opened in the current single window before you kill the window and reload them when browser restarted.

+In charge of UI Design while collaborator Yifan Bai was in charge of function implementation.

 ### In Chrome Web Store
 [BrowserRelief](https://chrome.google.com/webstore/detail/browserrelief/egbhplapbklmpgmlgndgggnacggahjfj)